CR Belouizdad: The dark years

 After this season, a real descent into hell began for Chabab starting a free fall due to the unreasonable policy of its new direction.
 Despite this and a real burst of pride, the CRB still managed to reach the finals of the 2003 Algerian Cup Final.
 This resulted in a loss due to a scandalous bias in favour of USM Alger by the referee of the meeting (Berber).
 To illustrate the lawlessness with which the club was run, 17 players from champions Algeria were released in 18 months: a true work of destruction.
 Given all this, everyone knew that Chabab went straight to ruin.
 Thus Chabab had their 2 most catastrophic seasons (after 1988), when the club narrowly escaped relegation to D2 twice; in (2003–2004 and 2004–2005).
 The 2005–2006 season was an average season, despite the backing of no less than 16 players.

 2020–present: Consecutive Championships

 CR Belouizdad were declared champions of the unfinished 2019–20 season which was halted in March 2020, due to the COVID-19 pandemic in Algeria.
-Later on, CR Belouizdad managed to win the following 2020–21 and 2021–22 seasons.
-In the CAF Champions League, CR Belouizdad reached the quarter-finals in both 2020–21 and 2021–22 editions.
+Later on, CR Belouizdad managed to win the following 2020–21 and 2021–22 and 2022-2023 to make record of 4 times champion in a row to become the first Algerian team to achieve it.
+In the CAF Champions League, CR Belouizdad reached the quarter-finals in the 2020–21 and 2021–22 and also in the 2022-2023 season but got knocked out from the group stages in 2023-2024 edition.